Ancol Dreamland: Residential

 Ancol project also included a residential development to the east of Putri Duyung Cottage developed back in the 1970s.
 Some of the residential projects were the Ancol Mansion apartment complex.

 Future developments

 Ancol Taman Impian is planned to be expanded mainly through land reclamation along Jakarta's bay with a land reserve of over eighty hectares.
 A long-term goal includes a major project named Ocean Fantasy (Theme Park names not yet final and may be changed in the future as Ancol does not yet speak further of this project) as well as the construction of the Marina Sports Centre and Carnival Beach Club.
-And this year Ancol is going to Build the Bird Park right next to Ocean Dream Samudra.
+This year, Ancol is going to build the Bird Park right next to Ocean Dream Samudra.

 Accidents

 A cement-based decorative wall of a water slide of the Atlantis Water Adventure Park collapsed due to corrosion and made a part of the wall of water slide also collapse on September 25, 2011 injuring four visitors, including a child.
 The Jakarta Construction Supervision and Regulation Agency said, "There will be an audit by a consultant before the management is allowed to rebuild the collapsed structure."
 Less than 3 months previously, there was another cement structure that collapsed and in July 2011, fifteen passengers panicked when they were stuck on their seats when the Tornado thrill ride stalled.